+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 The Spanish Passport and it’s Benefits

-The Spanish Ministry of Foreign Affairs oversees the issuing of Spanish passports.
+The Spanish Ministry of Foreign Affairs is responsible for issuing Spanish passports.
 The standard biometric Spanish passport has a burgundy cover, 32 pages and contains the passport holder’s photograph, an electronic chip with key personal information, their signature, and a unique passport number.

-Passports issued since 2015 have added security measures and allow the holder to link emergency contact details.
+Passports issued since 2015 have added security measures, allowing the holder to link emergency contact details.
 Foreigners in Spain who have obtained Spanish citizenship may also apply, which allows them to travel across the EU.

 Spain has a highly valued passport as it allows entry to 166 countries without a visa or 186 with visa on arrival, according to the Passport Index.
 It gives the benefit of receiving free healthcare within the EU.
 The right to live, work, and study in any country within the EU, EEA, Switzerland or Spanish territory.